On this page

 Major planning changes proposed to meet housing targets

-The Victorian Government is introducing major changes to planning in Victoria to deliver its Housing Statement and housing targets.
+The Victorian Government continues to introduce major changes to planning in Victoria to deliver its Housing Statement and housing targets.

 These changes will significantly alter Melbourne’s character and have an impact on many neighbourhoods.

 The City of Boroondara recognises the need for more housing and some simplification of the planning system.
-However, we have expressed profound concerns that these reforms have been progressed without proper analysis of the long-term implications and without transparent consultation with local councils and Melbourne’s residents.
+However, we’ve expressed profound concerns that these reforms have been progressed without proper analysis of the long-term implications and without transparent consultation with local councils and Melbourne’s residents.

 In pursuing this fast-track process, the Victorian Government has failed to establish common ground with key stakeholders and present clear justification for its reforms to the community.